MilaNLProc/twitter-demographer/README.rst

 --------

 Say you want to use an HuggingFace Classifier on some Twitter Data you have.
 For example, you might want to detect the sentiment of the data you have.
+The data you have might

 Components
 ----------